Add manually specified bound constraints

 add_manual_bounded_constraints(x, data)

-# S4 method for ConservationProblem,data.frame
+# S4 method for class 'ConservationProblem,data.frame'

 add_manual_bounded_constraints(x, data)